 An announcement about social media accounts

 As of June 2020 I permanently removed my Facebook, Instagram, and Twitter accounts.
 I believe these platforms are encouraging a very dangerous division among us—a divide that is exponentially growing year-by-year—something very much out of line with what I strive to achieve as an artist.
 I am extraordinarily grateful for the following I have achieved in only eight years as a professional composer.
-Social media incrementally helped me gain visibility when I had none, but now that I have more fully emerged as a figure in the music world I deem it time to abandon this particular path in favor of a more traditional public presence.
+Social media was valuable for advertising, but I've learned over the past decade that it isn't the path towards musical and commercial success—it is merely an illusion.
+And though it incrementally helped me gain visibility when I had none, now that I have more fully emerged as a figure in the music world I deem it time to abandon this particular path in favor of a more traditional public presence.
 This is both out of an acknowledged privilege and gratitude of having achieved said visibility, and out of a more personal desire to stake my public position against the harm these platforms are doing to our cultural and political relationships.
 As a composer I've sought and will always continue to seek ways to unify our world through the power of the music I create.
 I strongly believe it's the ways we agree that are important, not the ways we disagree.
 For me the cost of social media has finally outweighed its benefits.

 I sincerely thank all of you who have followed my accounts these past years and encourage you to follow my YouTube channel.
 There I will continue to post the newest recordings of my work for you to see, hear, and hopefully enjoy.